Non-divisible cycles on products of very general Abelian varieties: The Bloch-Esnault criterion

 \section{The Bloch-Esnault criterion}

-We begin with the following deep result which is central to the arguments that follow and which is a fixture in arguments of non-divisibility of cycles (c.f., \cite{S1},\cite{RS}, \cite{T}). \begin{Thm}[Bloch-Esnault, \cite{BE} Theorem 1.2] Let $X$ be a smooth projective variety over a complete discrete valuation field $K$ with perfect residue field $k$ of mixed characteristic $(0,p)$.
+We begin with the following deep result which is central to the arguments that follow and which is a fixture in arguments about non-divisibility of Chow groups (c.f., \cite{S1},\cite{RS}, \cite{T}). \begin{Thm}[Bloch-Esnault, \cite{BE} Theorem 1.2] Let $X$ be a smooth projective variety over a complete discrete valuation field $K$ with perfect residue field $k$ of mixed characteristic $(0,p)$.
 Suppose further that $X$ has good ordinary reduction and that \begin{enumerate}[label=(\alph*)] \item The crystalline cohomology of the special fiber $Y$ has no torsion. \item $H^{0} (Y, \Omega^{m}_{Y}) \neq 0$. \end{enumerate} Then, $N^{1}H^{m}_{\text{\'et}} (X_{\overline{K}}, \zit/p) \neq H^{m}_{\text{\'et}} (X_{\overline{K}}, \zit/p)$, where $N^{*}$ denotes the coniveau filtration in \'etale cohomology.
 If the \'etale cohomology $H^{m+1}_{\text{\'et}} (X_{\overline{K}}, \zit_{p})$ has no torsion, then for all $r\geq 1$,

 \end{Thm} Note that the original result only gives the first statement, but the second statement may easily be deduced from a coefficients theorem.
-We can apply this result in the case that $V$ is an Abelian variety of dimension $g$ defined over the $p$-adic field $\qit_{p}$ with good ordinary reduction since there is no torsion in the crystalline cohomology of an Abelian variety.
-In particular, there is the following consequence: \begin{Cor} Let $A_{1}, A_{2}, \ldots A_{s}$ be very general complex Abelian varieties of dimension $g_{1}, \ldots g_{s}$; set $A= A_{1} \times \ldots \times A_{s}$ and $g:= g_{1}+\ldots +g_{s}$.
+There is no torsion in the crys- talline cohomology of an Abelian variety, so we have the following consequence: \begin{Cor} Let $A_{1}, A_{2}, \ldots A_{s}$ be very general complex Abelian varieties of dimension $g_{1}, \ldots g_{s}$; set $A= A_{1} \times \ldots \times A_{s}$ and $g:= g_{1}+\ldots +g_{s}$.
 Then,